 Visit Eastern State Penitentiary

-To say this place is creepy and scary is to say nothing.
+I have to say, visiting this place was the most eerie experience during my 2 days in Philadelphia.
 The long empty corridors and bare walls with pictures of prisoners give you chills.
 And Steve Buscemi’s voice on the audio guide doesn’t help either.
 To feel the atmosphere of the penitentiary check out some amazing pictures here and the history of the place here.

 Cost: $14 for adults